WPI-CS3733-2024D/team-agilecodesters/documents/DesignDocument.md

 **Provide a list of your tables (i.e., SQL Alchemy classes) in your database model and briefly explain the role of each table.**

+- User: A superclass that defines all information that any user would have (username, email...)
-- Student: stores information about students.
+- Student: stores information about students, subclass of User.
-- Faculty: stores information about professors.
+- Faculty: stores information about professors, subclass of User.
 - ResearchPosition: stores information about research projects.
-- Enrolled/Accepted Position: links students to a research position they have applied to
+- Applications: links students to a research position they have applied to
 - studentFields/facultyIntersts: link students and faculty to research topics respectively.
+- Department: Represents the various departments faculty could be a part of
+- ResearchField: Represents different topics that students and faculty could be interested in
+- PositionField: Relates ResearchPosition to ResearchFields

 Provide a UML diagram of your database model showing the associations and relationships among tables.